 iPad was a tremendous success from the start

 That very first iPad boasted a 9.7-inch multitouch display and a 1GHz Apple A4 processor.
 Storage options ranged from 16GB to 64GB of flash memory.
 It didn’t come with a camera.
-A version with 3G built in came out a bit later.
+A version with 3G cellular connectivity came out a bit later.

 To use an iPad is to love it